Why recurring revenue models matter, acc. to Scott Galloway

 - Larger assortment footprint enables you to capture more data around the customer journey and SKU performance.

-For more on the benefits of launching your own marketplace and whether a marketplace is the right digital strategy for your business, read our latest brief, here.
+For more on the benefits of launching your own marketplace and which of the recurring revenue models is the right digital strategy for your business, read our latest brief, here.